cryostatio/cryostatio.github.io/get-started/index.md

 creating `CluterCryostat` `CR`s.
 In this configuration, the Operator is able to see `Cryostat` and `ClusterCryostat` `CR`s in any project (`Namespace`) and create Cryostat deployments corresponding to either `CR` kind in each of their respective `Namespaces`.
 Both of these `CRs` are `Namespace`-specific, and the `Namespace` is used to determine which OpenShift users are able to access the Cryostat instance.
-For more information please see the following documents:
+For more information, please see the following documents:
 - [Multi-namespace](https://github.com/cryostatio/cryostat-operator/blob/{{site.data.versions.cryostat.release-branch}}/docs/multi-namespace.md).
 - [Authorization Properties](https://github.com/cryostatio/cryostat-operator/blob/{{site.data.versions.cryostat.release-branch}}/docs/config.md#authorization-properties)